walston10/certifystack/public/content/network-plus/lessons/lesson-01.md

 # Lesson 1: OSI Model & TCP/IP - The Foundation of Networking

+**Meta Description:** Master the OSI model for CompTIA Network+ N10-009.
+Learn all 7 network layers with simple analogies, real-world examples, and exam-focused explanations.
+Start at Layer 1 and build your way up!

 **Estimated Time:** 25-30 minutes
 **Domain:** Networking Concepts
 **Exam Objectives Covered:** 1.1 Explain concepts related to the Open Systems Interconnection (OSI) reference model.